CP1401/Practicals/prac_06/README.md

 1:2.0 is considered normale
 ```

 How did you go?
 Got it?
 Use the examples above and the teaching in the lectures if you get stuck on anything.
 Ask for help if you still need more support.

 One more thing.
 In the BMI example program, we had a nice helpful function for getting a valid number.
 Copy and paste this into your program (near the bottom) and then use it (call it) when you get the dose and yield.
+Use estimates of maximum/high values, like 100.
+Or alternatively, you could rewrite the function to not take/check the maximum.

 Your final program should look quite a lot like our BMI example.
 Don't forget that our examples are some of the most helpful resources you have. **Use them!**